xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 for expressions,  Boolean  expressions,  and  control structures.
 You have now learned how to develop lexical scanners, and  how to incorporate their elements into a translator.
-You have still not seen ALL the elements combined into one program, but on the basis of  what  we've  done before you should find it a straightforward matter to extend our earlier programs to include scanners.
+You have still not seen _all_ the elements combined into one program, but on the basis of  what  we've  done before you should find it a straightforward matter to extend our earlier programs to include scanners.